n-rosati/CIS4820/readme.txt

 The meaning of the values stored in displayMap are:
 	0   no map displayed
-	1   a small map in the corner is displayed
+	1   x small map in the corner is displayed
-	2   a larger map is displayed in the centre of the screen
+	2   x larger map is displayed in the centre of the screen

-You can use this with the draw2D() function to display a map on the screen.
+You can use this with the draw2D() function to display x map on the screen.

 The testworld has some 2D shapes drawn on the screen.
 These can be toggled